Vladimir Cvijan: Disappearance and death

-Cvijan's disappearance from public life went largely unnoticed; it was alleged that he had fled to the United States.
-The only media that mentioned Cvijan's whereabouts was Tabloid Magazine, which allegedly interviewed him for a 2017 article in which Cvijan revealed the criminal activities of the SNS-led regime, and in another article from 2019 claimed that he was a protected witness in the United States.
-No other media even mentioned his disappearance or the possibility of him being dead.
-However, in February 2021, Srđan Milivojević of the opposition Democratic Party, gave an interview stating that Cvijan could be one of the victims of Veljko Belivuk's criminal organization, which was accused of abductions and murders of several people in Serbia and Montenegro.
+In February 2021, Srđan Milivojević of the opposition Democratic Party, gave an interview stating that Cvijan could be one of the victims of Veljko Belivuk's criminal organization, which was accused of abductions and murders of several people in Serbia and Montenegro.
 In March 2021 another article in Tabloid Magazine revealed that they had discovered that Cvijan had been dead since early 2018.
 On 15 March 2021, journalist Predrag Popović of Tabloid Magazine published a document in which the Public Prosecutor of the Higher Public Prosecutors Office in Belgrade stated that the Prosecutor's Office had issued an order ordering the payment of costs to the Institute for Forensic Medicine of the Belgrade University for the autopsy of Cvijan's body on 20 November 2018.
 On the same day, the Bar Association of Serbia announced that Cvijan had been removed from the register of active lawyers, "due to his death".
 President of the Bar, Viktor Gostiljac told the media that this was done after learning that Cvijan had died, but he could not specify when that had occurred.
 According to the President of the Bar Association of Belgrade, Jugoslav Tintor, Cvijan was removed from the active lawyer registry on 17 August 2018, after discovery that he had died on 5 January 2018, according to the death registry.
 The same day, the Higher Public Prosecutors Office revealed that Cvijan had drowned in the Danube river in Belgrade on 5 January 2018.